 The Helen Nahm Research Lecture Award is an annual award that recognizes a UCSF School of Nursing faculty member or alumnus who has made an outstanding contribution to nursing science and research.

-The Award consists of a monetary gift, commemorative plaque and medal presented at the lecture on a date to be announced.
+The award consists of a monetary gift, commemorative plaque, and medal presented at the lecture on a date to be announced

-Nominations for the 45th Helen Nahm Research Lecture Award will open in fall 2025.
 The individual must be a UCSF School of Nursing faculty member or alumnus to be eligible.

 1) Two letters of support from peers documenting (not to exceed five pages per letter):

-- Evidence of outstanding contributions to nursing science and research as illustrated by funded research, citations and publications, research students supervised and faculty mentored
+- Evidence of outstanding contributions to nursing science and research as illustrated by funded research, citations and publications, research students supervised, and faculty mentored

 - Influence and impact of the nominee on the chosen field over a sustained period of time, with particular reference to local, national and international recognition